VitorCBSB/sdl2-hs-windows/README.md

 This project lets you get sdl2 and its helper packages setup with stack on windows relatively painlessly.

-* First, you'll should get [7zip](http://www.7-zip.org/download.html) if you don't yet have it.
+* First, you should get [7zip](http://www.7-zip.org/download.html) if you don't yet have it.
+Make sure its path, which contains its binary 7z.exe (default is "C:\Program Files\7-Zip"), is located in your PATH.
 It's needed for the next step.

 * Next you run `sdl-files-fetcher.ps1`, which is a PowerShell script.
 This downloads and unpacks all the needed files into `C:\sdl`, and cleans up the